Feature Matrix

 | GDPR Compliance | ||

 Data as of February 2026.
-Features based on publicly available information from Guru and Slab vendor documentation.
+Features are based on publicly available information and vendor documentation.
+Pricing reflects publicly listed rates.

 Strengths & Weaknesses